 The posters for Ealing Studios films feature artwork by many of the era’s greatest artists including John Piper, Edward Bawden, Eric Ravilious, Edward Ardizzone and Mervyn Peake, while the acting talent is a roll-call of many of Britain’s greatest performers, among them Alec Guinness, Stanley Holloway, Margaret Rutherford, Joan Greenwood, Dennis Price, Jean Simmons, Googie Withers, Michael Redgave, John Mills, Thora Hird, Diana Dors, James Fox, Virginia McKenna (who will introduce a screening of The Cruel Sea), Herbert Lom, Maggie Smith, Jack Warner, Alastair Sim, Will Hay and many more.

 We are grateful to STUDIOCANAL for their support and collaboration across the BFI’s Ealing project.
-They will be releasing The Man in the White Suit and It Always Rains on Sunday on DVD and Blu-ray in December 2012.
+The Man in the White Suit and It Always Rains on Sunday are available from STUDIOCANAL on DVD and Blu-ray.